 It certainly appears of Britain is on the precipice.
 One step in the wrong direction and one of the world's largest economies could be in huge trouble.
 What this means for Tier 1 Investor Visa applicants is unclear.
 Of course uncertainty means that the markets may be rattled and this in itself will produce potential problems as well as potential opportunities.
 The one thing to keep in mind is Britain's resilience, in all likelihood no matter what happens, the British economy will survive and continue to thrive.
 But for now the only certainty in Britain is indeed uncertainty.
 For brave investors this means there may be opportunities like never before, but that is likely to be a select few. if the government wants to continue inward investment into the UK, it needs to stop playing party politics and make the process and its intentions significantly clearer

 Do you need help or advice with a Tier 1 Investor Visa query?
-Get in touch today and our experienced immigration specialists can help you to decide whether coming to the UK is the right step for you - If it is, they can give you the most appropriate and up-to-date information on making your application and can give you help and advice on all facets of immigration law.
+Get in touch today and our experienced immigration solicitors can help you to decide whether coming to the UK is the right step for you - If it is, they can give you the most appropriate and up-to-date information on making your application and can give you help and advice on all facets of immigration law.
 Take your first step towards your move to the UK today by getting in touch.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.